qyang-newrelic/kubernetes-logging/README.md

-# New Relic Kubernetes Logging
+# New Relic OpenShift Logging

 Welcome to the New Relic Fluent Bit Output Plugin for Kubernetes!
 There are only a few quick steps to getting this working in your cluster.